+Every user might be confused about which is the best storage.
 In this article, we are going to compare and discuss Google Drive Personal and Business.

-So, without any further ado, let’s get started –
+So, without any delay, let’s get started.

-Google Drive Personal vs Business – What’s the main difference?
+Google Drive Personal vs Business

 As the name suggests, Google Drive Personal is designed for personal usage.
 Whether you want to upload your pictures and videos or want to take a backup of your files, Google Personal is a good choice for you.